Police community support officer PCSO, community support officer, CSO

 5. Working hours, patterns and environment

-You'll usually work shifts, including weekends and bank holidays.
-Shifts usually cover the hours between 8am and midnight.
-Some services use a shift pattern rota that operates 24 hours a day.
+You'll usually work 37 hours a week on shifts, including weekends and bank holidays.
+Shifts usually cover the hours between 8am and midnight, though some forces cover longer hours and some operate 24 hours a day.

-You will mostly be outdoors, patrolling residential and commercial areas.
-You may also be involved in giving talks to community groups and schools about crime prevention.
+You’ll mostly be outdoors, patrolling residential and commercial areas on foot.
+You may also work indoors when giving talks to community groups and schools.